KhronosGroup/glslang/README.md

 An OpenGL and OpenGL ES shader front end and validator.

-There are two components:
+There are several components:

-1. A front-end library for programmatic parsing of GLSL/ESSL into an AST.
+.
+A GLSL/ESSL front-end for reference validation and translation of GLSL/ESSL into an AST.

+.
+An HLSL front-end for translation of a broad generic HLL into the AST.

+.
+A SPIR-V back end for translating the AST to SPIR-V.

-2. A standalone wrapper, `glslangValidator`, that can be used as a shader validation tool.
+.
+A standalone wrapper, `glslangValidator`, that can be used as a command-line tool for the above.

 How to add a feature protected by a version/extension/stage/profile:  See the comment in `glslang/MachineIndependent/Versions.cpp`.